-Cost of Attendance
+Cost of attendance

-Information on the cost Graduate Studies at UC Davis including cost-of living in UC Davis can be found here: https://financialaid.ucdavis.edu/graduate/gradstudies/cost
+Information on the cost Graduate Studies at UC Davis including cost-of living in UC Davis can be found here.

 Employment

 Graduate students admitted to the Earth and Planetary Sciences Graduate Program are offered a graduate support package.
 This support may take the form of employment as a Teaching Assistant (TA) or Graduate Student Researcher (GSR) and/or fellowships plus fee and tuition remission.
 Our ability to make and honor these commitments is crucial to our recruitment and retention of outstanding students.